gdtk-uq/gdtk/README.md

   a program for estimating flow conditions in reflected-shock tunnels, when the test gas reaches temperatures high enough for chemical reactions to occur and when nonequilibrium chemistry effects are expected to be important.
-* ceq, a calculator of thermochemical equilibrium gas compositions.
+* [equilibrium-c](https://github.com/uqngibbo/equilibrium-c), a calculator of thermochemical equilibrium gas compositions.
 * Loadable Python libraries